Density-Based Optical Measurements Training Workshop

 Suitable for PhD students, PDRAs, and industry practitioners who would like training and information on when to apply which technique, to what, and how.
 No prior knowledge is assumed of imaging or image processing.

 This event is free to attend for academic researchers working at a UK University.
 The fee for industry and academics from non-UK Universities is £400.
 Lunch and refreshments will be provided.
-All attendees are responsible for personal travel expenses.
+All attendees are responsible for personal travel expenses and accommodation if required.

 Agenda/Workshop Overview: